Bike Accident Lawyer Des Moines, IA

 Is there anything I should consider after my wounds have healed?

 Yes, if you find that you lost money due to treating your wounds and other injuries, from missing work or getting your bike repaired, then you may want to consider suing the car driver who hit you.
 Victims of bike accidents may not realize that they have a legal case against the person responsible.
-A bike accident lawyer in Des Moines, IA from Johnston Martineau, LLP can help you get the money you need to financially and physically recover.
+A bike accident lawyer in Des Moines, IA from Des Moines Injury Law, LLP can help you get the money you need to financially and physically recover.